Curbside Electronics Recycling

 Kane County Offers Electronics Recycling

-The Kane County Electronics Recycling Program is due to restart in September, after a temporary hiatus.
-The newly instated program will include three daily drop-offs throughout the county, as well as the reopening of the one-day collection events in St. Charles.
+The program includes two daily drop-offs in the county, as well as one-day collection events in St. Charles.

-The fee will be $25 for screens 20 inches and under (measured diagonally) and $35 for screens 21 inches and over.
+The fee is $25 for screens under 21" (measured diagonally) and $35 for screens 21" and over.
 All other acceptable electronic items can be dropped off for free.
 See the full list of items that can be recycled in the program here.